 Among the Buddhist temples and other religious sites in Northern Sri Lanka, “Kadurugoda” or Kantarodai considered being one of the most important and it is one of the most important Buddhist temples for the whole country.
-First excavation done in Kadurugoda temple in 90 years earlier shows that this Buddhist temple dates back to the pre-Christian era.
+A first excavation done in Kadurugoda temple in 90 years earlier shows that this Buddhist temple dates back to the pre-Christian era.

 There are many stupas which are considered to be built in order to deposit cremated remains of 60 Arahat at the temple.
 Remains of a shrine room, several Buddha images, coins, pieces of pinnacles of stupas, pieces of stone with imprints of the Buddha’s foot and tiles also discovered at the site.
 Ahead and a headless body of Buddha images are also among the other artefacts found.

 It is believed that Buddha made his first sermon at Kadurugoda.
 The exact place where Buddha sat during the sermon is known as Rajyathana Chithya (Stupa) and it is one of the most sacred places for Buddhist in the country.

 H.W.Codrington in his book ‘Coins and Currency in Ceylon’ (1924) has mentioned that number of coins found in the vicinity of the Kadurogoda Temple while Mudliyar C. R. According to the book written by Rasanayagam in 1926, the name of the book “Ancient Jaffna”, archaeologist had been able to discover the Kadurugoda Buddhist temple at teh time he wrote the book.

 The earliest name of this site was “Gayangana” and it is a Sinhalese word.
 The archaeologist believes Buddha visited from Gaya Rata, therefore, this area was called “Gayangana”; Tamil word which derived from the Sinhalese version is “Kayangana”.
 The archaeological excavation site in Kadurugoda was mostly known among the local people as “Kayangana”.
 According to the archaeological evidence found at the site, the archaeologists opine that letter used during the pre-Christian era was similar to the letters found at some of the places in Anuradhapura.